11 Best MyFitnessPal Alternatives for 2026 (Free & Paid)

 Privacy | Minimal upsells, no ad-driven experience | Ad-supported free tier, upsells to premium |

 In simple terms: Hoot puts ease, speed, and encouragement first.
-MyFitnessPal leans on its history and database but can feel heavy.
-If you want a MyFitnessPal alternative that you’ll actually open every day, Hoot is built for that daily rhythm.
+MyFitnessPal leans on its history and database but feels heavy and is actively getting harder to use.
+If you want a MyFitnessPal alternative that you'll actually open every day, Hoot is built for that daily rhythm.

 Other Apps Like MyFitnessPal Worth Considering

-If you’ve outgrown MyFitnessPal—or just want a food diary app that feels less clunky and more supportive—you’re not alone.
-Today’s calorie tracker alternatives range from nutrient-dense powerhouses to playful, habit-focused apps.
-The best choice depends on your priorities: precision, simplicity, community, or price.
+If you've outgrown MyFitnessPal, you're not alone.
+Today's calorie tracker alternatives range from nutrient-dense powerhouses to playful, habit-focused apps.
+The best choice depends on your priorities: precision, simplicity, accountability, cost, or privacy.

-Here are some of the top food logging and diet tracking apps worth exploring:
+Here are the top food logging and diet tracking apps worth exploring.

-The Difference: Hoot prioritizes speed and behavioral psychology, while Cronometer prioritizes granular data depth.
+The difference: Hoot prioritizes speed and behavioral psychology.
+Cronometer prioritizes granular data depth.

 If you're considering Cronometer itself, check out our guide to Cronometer alternatives.

-Lose It! is a bit dated, but offers a clean interface and the fun “Snap It” photo logging feature.
+Lose It! is a bit dated, but offers a clean interface and the fun "Snap It" photo logging feature.
 With built-in challenges, badges, and group support, it doubles as a social network for healthy habits.
-Great for people who thrive on accountability and like a calorie tracker with community energy.
+Great if you thrive on accountability and want a calorie tracker with community energy.

-The Difference: Lose It! leans heavily on community challenges, whereas Hoot focuses on personal momentum and streak psychology.
-(See our full breakdown of Lose It! alternatives).
+The difference: Lose It! leans heavily on community challenges.
+Hoot focuses on personal momentum and streak psychology.
+(See our full breakdown of Lose It! alternatives.)

 Explore our guide to the best Lifesum alternatives for other apps that emphasize healthy habits.

-If cost is your main concern, FatSecret is one of the strongest free calorie-tracking options out there.
-It offers a large food database, barcode scanning, recipe sharing, and active community forums that help keep users accountable.
+If cost is your main concern, FatSecret is one of the strongest free calorie-tracking options.
+It offers a large food database, barcode scanning, recipe sharing, and active community forums.

 Read more: Best FatSecret Alternatives for Smarter, Simpler Calorie Tracking